Skip to Main Content

 • Have you considered how you will manage this time with your other commitments?

-• Can you work with clients who may have unrealistic expectations?
+• Can you negotiate with clients, work with clients who may have unrealistic expectations, know why and how to possibly turn down a client?

 • Do you have a marketing strategy?
 How will you advertise your services?